nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

   The default value is **Linear**.

+- **Use shell factor**.
+If checked, each vertex normal will be multiplied by so-called "shell factor" - a multiplier calculated based on the sharpness of the vertex.
+Where a flat surface gives 1.0, and higher values sharper edges.
+  When this parameter is checked, you will have more constant "thickness" of the resulting shape; when it is unchecked, the shape will tend to be more smooth.
+Unchecked by default.

 - **Coordinates**.
 This defines the method of calculation of donor object's coordinates along two axes orthogonal to recipient's face normal.
 In any case, the location is defined by transforming some area of XOY plane (or